ausboss/Local-LLM-Langchain/README.md

 # langchain-ooba

+## Warning: This guide requires a little bit of knowledge about python environments and some basic python / command line knowledge.
+I am mostly using this repo to document my research and share with the community to help jumpstart the use of non-chatGPT / local models with langchain.

 I was able to do a simple test with langchain that uses all the same modules and shares from the text-generation-webui.
 Uploading my code for documentation and in case anybody else finds it useful.
 I plan on learning langchain and wanted to have it running locally.

 I am using the one click installer version of text-generation-webui on windows with cuda.
 I used a slightly modified bat file to put me in the conda environment and then ran python main.py --auto-devices --wbits 4 --groupsize 128 --listen --no-stream (i added this bat to the repo)